kaimiseeker/api_proposal/README.md

 * Type: array[string]
 * Description: List of protocol names that are not permitted for deposit options.
 * Example: ["Compound", "SushiSwap"], default = None
+9. allowedTargetUnderlyingTokenForAsset
+* Description: List of protocol names that are not permitted for deposit options.
+* Example: { "ETH" : ("stETH", "cbETH")}, { "USDC" : ("USDT", "USDE")}, default - TBD

 # Example Payload
 ```